 Ever-Green worked with the technical and site development partners as they developed the design for a black water recycling system that will recycle fifty thousand gallons per day of black water.
 Black water flows from the north half of the Mission Rock Development will flow through a pump station at Building B on the site, and a portion of that flow will be processed in the Black water Treatment Plant while the remainder will be pumped to the SFPUC sewer.
 Recycled water will be utilized for non-potable purposes such as irrigation and toilet flushing.

 Ever-Green Energy guided the project team through design and development of the systems.
-Ever-Green is developing, financing, and managing the water and energy systems, and will provide technical oversight through design, construction, and start-up.
+Ever-Green is developing, financing, and managing the water and energy systems, and providing technical oversight through design, construction, and start-up.
 Once the systems are up and running, Ever-Green will serve as the manager of the energy and recycled water systems, and as a technical advisor for both systems.